cdvalenti/temple_analytics/README.md

 * Weighted by Zip Code Population (Kenilworth, NJ): http://www.openheatmap.com/view.html?map=XviiControversalLallations
 * Weighted by Zip Code Population (West Point, PA): http://www.openheatmap.com/view.html?map=FregataCumbernauldsDiluent

+Issues:
+* Openheatmap does not recognize several zip codes
+* Not able to show cities

+Possible Solutions:
+* Change zipcodes to latitude and longitude
+* Use Photoshop to add major cities and borders
 ------
 ##### For Jay and Alex
 To add a change to the repo: